Git Command Reference

 Git has hundreds of commands, but day-to-day work runs on a couple dozen.
 This reference groups the essentials by area — setup, staging, committing, branching, integrating, remotes and undo — with the common flags and a one-line description for each, so you can find the right command and its key options fast.

-Git tracks three places: the working tree (your files), the index/staging area (what the next commit will contain) and the commit history.
+Git tracks three places: the working tree (your files on disk), the index (also called the staging area — what the next commit will contain), and the commit history (the chain of snapshots).
 Most commands move changes between these:

 git add -p # stage selected hunks into the index